vertexproject/synapse/docs/synapse/deploymentguide.rst

 Ensure that you have an updated install of docker_ and docker-compose_.

-In order to run the Synapse service containers as a non-root user, you will need to add a user to the host system.
-For this guide, we will use the linux user name ``synuser``.
-This user name can be replaced by whatever user name or numeric ID is appropriate for your deployment.
-We recommend that you do *not* use the linux user ``nobody`` for this purpose.
+In order to help you run the Synapse service containers as a non-root user, Synapse service docker containers have been preconfigured with a user named ``synuser`` with UID ``999``.
+You may replace ``999`` in the configs below, but keep in mind that doing so will result in the container not having a name for the user.
+We recommend that you do **not** use the Linux user ``nobody`` for this purpose.

 Default kernel parameters on most Linux distributions are not optimized for database performance.
 We recommend adding the following lines to ``/etc/sysctl.conf`` on all systems being used to host Synapse services::